5. Nix-style Local Builds¶

 cabal v2-* family of commands that control it.
 However, those

-This is expected to happen soon.
+default.
 For those who do not wish to use the new

 functionality, the classic project style will not be removed immediately,